 For a big-ticket purchase like a house, the bank requires some cash upfront in exchange for the financing they’ll provide.
 This, in a nutshell, is a down payment.

+But what’s the point of a down payment?
+From the bank’s point of view, it shows you’re serious about paying them back.
+It’s also a form of collateral for loaning you money.
 The larger the sum, the sooner you’ll be able to own your home outright.
-A sizeable down payment might also give you more leverage with the bank — you might be able to negotiate some of the terms of your mortgage (the interest rate, for example).
+A sizable down payment might also give you more leverage with the bank — you might be able to negotiate some of the terms of your mortgage (the interest rate, for example).

-The old rule of thumb was to have 20% of the purchase price to offer as a down payment — but that’s only mandatory for properties worth $1-million or more.
+The old rule of thumb was to have 20% of the purchase price to offer as a down payment — but that’s only mandatory for properties worth $1 million or more.